A clean data is our birthright, but sometimes we are not able to access it.

 As you can see, we have used TRIM to remove all the unwanted trailing and leading spaces from the cell.

-There are total 70 characters in the cell and when you have used TRIM, characters count is decreased to 41, that means it has deleted the 29 spaces from the cell.
+There are 70 characters in the cell and when you have used TRIM, the characters count is decreased to 41, which means it has deleted the 29 spaces from the cell.

-2. Combine Clean and Trim to Remove Extra Space of Line Break
+2. Combine Clean and Trim to Remove Extra Space from Line Break

-First of all, CLEAN removes all non-printing characters from the text string and then TRIM removes all the unwanted spaces from text string other than space between two words.
+First of all, CLEAN removes all non-printing characters from the text string, and then TRIM removes all the unwanted spaces from the text string other than the space between two words.

 3. Using Clean, Trim, and Substitute to Remove All the Spaces from a Cell